hypergeek-dev/Quickfire-Bulletin_NET/README.md

 - Seeding the database with articles from an external API.
 - Emptying the article table.
 - Sentence splitting and paragraph grouping using Stanford CoreNLP.

+## Database Relationships
+- `NewsArticle` to `Comment`: One-to-Many.
+A single news article can have multiple comments.
+- `Comment` to `Like`: One-to-Many.
+A single comment can have multiple likes.
+- `NewsArticle` to `Like`: Many-to-Many through `Comment`.
+A news article can have multiple likes through its comments.

 ## Features
 1. **News Aggregation**: Fetches news articles possibly from an external API.
 2. **Commenting**: Users can add, edit, and delete comments on news articles.